C-ORG/whitepaper/README.md

        <em>The planet</em>
    </td>
    <td>
-       ▪ Founders can keep long-term control of their organization ▪ Investors are incentivized on the long-term
+       ▪ Founders can keep long-term control of their organization<br/>
+       ▪ Investors are incentivized on the long-term<br/>
        ▪ Continuous Organizations are more inclusive than traditional organizations
    </td>
   </tr>